retypeapp/retype/README.md

 # Welcome to Retype

-[Retype](https://retype.com/) is an :sparkles: ultra-high-performance :sparkles: static website generator that builds a website based on simple Markdown text files.
+[Retype](https://retype.com/) is a static website generator that builds a website based on simple Markdown text files.
 Focus on your writing while Retype builds the rest.

 {.callout}
-> “Retype is the perfect fit for my user persona - tech savvy non-devs who want to write using the best web standards out there”
+> “Retype is the perfect fit for my user persona - tech savvy non-devs who want to write using the best web standards out there.”

 No coding is required and just one Markdown file, such as a [README.md](https://www.makeareadme.com/), will get you started.

+!!!
 The [retype.com](https://retype.com/) website was generated using Retype.
-View the [source](https://github.com/retypeapp/retype/blob/main/README.md) used to generate this very page.
+View the [source](https://github.com/retypeapp/retype/blob/main/README.md) files used to generate this very page.
+!!!

 {.callout}
 > “I don't want to write code to write docs, I just want to write docs.”